JoyPP/multicycle-CPU-on-ModelSim/README.md

 a multicycle CPU done on ModelSim
 the CPU is multicycle and programmed in Verilog

+src, src2 and src3 is multicycle CPU src4 is a MIPS micro system, including multicycle CPU, system bridge, a timer and an exception handler.

 Design Description:

 1, the CPU support instructions: